lukas-frystak-sonarsource/sonarqube-server-guides/database/db-copy-plan.md

 #### DB Copy Tool Overview

 The DB Copy Tool is a Java command line application that enables data migration between different database engines.
 The tool connects to both the source database (original) and target database (new engine) to transfer all SonarQube Server data.

-> [!IMPORTANT]
-> During the DB Copy Tool execution, no SonarQube Server instances can be connected to either database (source or target).

 #### Step-by-Step Execution